trhacknon/trhacknon.github.io/_posts/2019-8-30-Bear-Claw.md

 # Introduction

 In case you are unaware, [Donut](https://github.com/TheWover/donut "Donut") is a shellcode generation tool created to generate native shellcode payloads from .NET Assemblies.
 This shellcode may be used to inject the Assembly into arbitrary Windows processes.
-Given an arbitrary .NET Assembly, parameters, and an entry point (such as Program.Main), it produces position-independent shellcode that loads it from memory.
+Given an arbitrary .NET Assembly, parameters, and an entry point (such as `Program.Main`), it produces position-independent shellcode that loads the Assembly from memory.

 Today, we are releasing a version that adds the capability to generate shellcode from other types of payloads.
-It also includes (long awaited) Python bindings, a new option, and many small miscellaneous improvements.
+It also includes (long awaited) Python bindings, a new safety option, and many small miscellaneous improvements.

 # Module Types